Accyourate-Group-S-p-A/acy_ampt/README.md

-# AMTP - Accyourate Modified Pan-Tompkins
+# AMPT - Accyourate Modified Pan-Tompkins

-A tool to run and compare AMTP peak detection results with the Pan-Tompkins build algorhythm by Sara Pikus to compare accuracy and execution speed of the analysis.
+A tool to run and compare AMPT peak detection results with the Pan-Tompkins build algorhythm by Sara Pikus to compare accuracy and execution speed of the analysis.

 ## Installation